Alessandra Ambrosio Stretches Out In Tiny Blue Bikini By The Ocean

 Former Victoria’s Secret Angel Alessandra Ambrosio stunned her 10.2 million Instagram followers today with a sizzling hot picture of herself in a skimpy bikini while on vacation in the Maldives.

 In the snap, Alessandra stretched out on the ledge of an infinity pool.
 The surface she was laying on was covered in small iridescent square tiles that were visible through the water of the pool.
 To her left was a cabana area with a straw roof, and the infinity pool overlooked the ocean.
-The water closer to the ocean shore was a greenish-blue shade, similar to the hue of the pool water, while the waves further out toward the horizon were a deeper blue.
+The water closer to the shore was a greenish-blue shade, similar to the hue of the pool water, while the waves further out toward the horizon were a deeper blue color.

 Alessandra made sure to include the specific location of the slice of paradise in the Maldives, the luxurious Waldorf Astoria Maldives Ithaafushi.
 The scenery of the shot was gorgeous, but many followers focused on Alessandra’s insane curves instead.